xingchenzhang/xingchenzhang.github.io/_pages/about.md

 **Call for papers**
 -------

-Welcome to submit your manuscript to the following journals and special issues for which I am an editorial board member.
+Welcome to submit your manuscript to the following journals and special issues for which I am an editorial board member, or to the workshop that I am organizing.
 Please feel free to contact me before submission if you have any questions.

 - **BMVC2025 Workshop**.
 Our workshop title is **DIFA:Deep Learning-based Information Fusion and Its Applications**.
 More details can be found on our [workshop website](https://xingchenzhang.github.io/difa2025/).